-Important Notes About Out-of-Area Program Benefits
+Important Notes about Out-of-Area Program Benefits

-- 1. The annual deductible and out-of-pocket maximum amounts applicable to expenses for medical services DO apply to covered expenses for mental health and chemical dependency services.
-There is a combined annual deductible and a combined out-of-pocket maximum you must meet before the plan pays 100% for medical and/or mental health and chemical dependency care. - If you move from an OOA Plan to a PPO Plan in the same calendar year, the medical and mental health/chemical dependency deductibles and out-of-pocket maximums that you met under the OOA Plan will transfer to the PPO plan in-network deductibles and out-of-pocket maximums for that year.
+- 1. Deductible amounts and Out-of-Pocket Maximum amounts for In-Network and Out- of-Network services are mutually exclusive.
+That means that amounts you pay toward the Deductible and Out-of-Pocket Maximum for In-Network care do not count toward satisfying the Out-of-Network Deductible and Out-of-Pocket Maximum for Out-of-Network care.
+Likewise, amounts you pay toward the Out-of-Network deductible and Out-of-Pocket Maximum do not count toward satisfying the deductible and Out-of-Pocket Maximum for In-Network care. - 2.
+The annual deductible and Out-of-Pocket Maximum amounts applicable to expenses for medical services DO apply to covered expenses for mental health and chemical dependency services.
+There is a combined annual deductible and a combined out- of-pocket maximum you must meet before the plan pays 100% for medical and/or mental health and chemical dependency care. - 3.
+If you move from a PPO Plan to an Out-of-Area ("OOA") Plan in the same calendar year, the In-Network medical deductible and out-of-pocket maximums that you met under the PPO Plan will transfer to the OOA plan deductible and out-of-pocket maximums for that year.

-Pre-certifying Care For Certain Medical Services (Out-of-Area Program)
+Pre-certifying Care for Certain Medical Services (Out-of-Area Program)

 Pre-certifying care means notifying your Claims Administrator to make sure a treatment plan is approved in advance.
-All in-patient surgical procedures and hospital stays (including emergency admissions, skilled nursing care facilities and in-patient hospice facilities) need to be pre-certified.
-It's important to understand your responsibility for pre-certifying care since failure to do so will result in financial penalties you must pay.
+All in-patient surgical procedures and hospital stays (including emergency admissions (must be, skilled nursing care facilities and in-patient hospice facilities) must be pre-certified.
+It is important to understand your responsibility for pre-certifying care since failure to do so will result in a \$250 penalty, which does not count towards satisfying your annual deductible or your annual out-of-pocket maximum.